-We were previously party to a fifth amended and restated investor rights agreement (IRA) with certain holders of our capital stock, including all of our holders of more than 5% of our capital stock, entities affiliated with certain of our directors, and each of our executive officers and directors that hold shares of our capital stock.
-The IRA provided certain holders of our preferred stock with information rights and a right of first refusal with regard to certain issuances of our capital stock.
+We are party to a fifth amended and restated investor rights agreement (IRA) with certain holders of our capital stock, including all of our holders of more than 5% of our capital stock, entities affiliated with certain of our directors, and each of our executive officers and directors that hold shares of our capital stock.
+The IRA provides certain holders of our preferred stock with information rights and a right of first refusal with regard to certain issuances of our capital stock, which will not apply to the completion of this offering.
 The parties to the IRA have agreed to vote in a certain way on certain matters, including with respect to the election of directors.
-This agreement terminated upon the completion of our initial public offering.
+This agreement will terminate upon the completion of this offering.